 At the beginning of the ceremony, athletics director Shaun Strople shared some statistics from the National Collegiate Athletic Association (N.C.A.A.) on the estimated percentage of students who advance on to playing their sport in college right after high school.
 There are 2.2% of high school baseball athletes going to compete in division two baseball, 2.4% for division one women’s soccer, and only 1.7% of high school softball athletes are moving on to compete in division one softball.

 Saad also wanted to go to a smaller school for a lower student to faculty ratio, because she relies heavily on having good relationships with her teachers.
 She will be double majoring in Math and Secondary Education.
 She is particularly thankful for teacher Aaron Torres for always checking in on her when she expressed to him how badly she wanted a scholarship.
-“He told me that if I wanted it I had to work for it and that he’d be there to guide me through that exciting time.” said Saad.
+“He told me that if I wanted it I had to work for it and that he’d be there to guide me through that exciting time.”
+Saad said.

 These student athletes have sacrificed much of their time and energy to perfecting their game while also keeping up with academic responsibilities.
 The signing ceremony was a rite of passage for those with athletic prowess and ambition, and was a recognition of their hard work paying off.